 Very close engagement between online teachers and students can take up a lot of time and academic staff workload can constrain this.
 However, there are a number of strategies for bolstering the sense of teacher presence in a subject that don’t necessarily take more time.
 The desktop recording of presentations or the recording of lectures for face to face students, as well as the provision of synchronous sessions using web conferencing software such as Adobe Connect or Blackboard Collaborate provide valuable connections between learners and teachers facilitating a stronger teacher presence.
 Strategies for structuring and responding to student forum discussions can maximise the peer support of students and maximise the impact of lecturer responses without increasing the time spent managing the forum.
 Strategies that make the support of students by a teacher more explicit are also likely to lead to improvements in students’ rating of the quality of their experience through external surveys such as the Course Experience Questionnaire, which refer explicitly or implicitly to teaching and to student engagement with their teaching staff.

-Teacher presence within subject content - A number of researchers have noted that teacher photographs, voice snapshots or video lectures integrated within the online materials can be an important strategy for highlighting teacher presence.
+A number of researchers have noted that teacher photographs, voice snapshots or welcome videos integrated within the online materials can be an important strategy for highlighting teacher presence.
 Swan et al. (2008, p.3) for example lists the inclusion of PowerPoint presentations, audio/video mini-lectures, and the provision of personal insights within the course materials as valuable strategies.
-Similarly, Garrison & Arbaugh (2007, p.168) highlight the inclusion of* *audio and video material within virtual learning environments as having potential positive implications for all three kinds of presence defined within the Community of Inquiry model.
+Similarly, Garrison & Arbaugh (2007, p.168) highlight the inclusion of audio and video material within virtual learning environments as having potential positive implications for all three kinds of presence defined within the Community of Inquiry model.
 Anderson (2008, p.359) states that “although teaching presence is most commonly set in synchronous or asynchronous activities of the virtual classroom, it can also be set through fixed formats such as … audio-, video-, or text-based presentations”.

 Others highlighting the potential for highlighting teacher presence within subject content include Lowenthal (2010) who notes that “people perceive some communication media as having a higher degree of social presence (e.g., video) than other communication media (e.g., audio)”.
 Sheridan (1992) mentions video as part of conveying telepresence, Ostashewski (2015) suggests the use of video as a strategy for teacher presence, Dunlap and Lowenthal (2009) recognise audio and video as a way of creating social presence, while Arbaugh (2001) suggests that video can convey teacher immediacy.

-Emergent Resources - The addition of new resources, including voice or video commentary, during the session in response to emergent ideas in online discussions or identified student needs can be an effective teacher presence strategy.
+- New resources, including voice or video commentary, during the session in response to emergent ideas.

 Ally, M. (2008).
 Foundations of educational theory for online learning.
 In T. Anderson (Ed.), Theory and practice of online learning (2nd ed., pp. 15-44).
 Edmonton, AB: AU Press.